Chiirali/Chiirali/README.md

 Java / Spring Boot, Angular2+, Kafka, Docker, Kubernetes

 ### Machine Learning / Data Science
-Besides work I am getting more and more into Python and Data Science, I might list some projects or starter code in the future:
+Besides regular work I am getting more and more into Python and Data Science, I might list some projects or starter code in the future.